isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 ![COPD_QQplot](https://user-images.githubusercontent.com/71438259/189305176-a11383e6-5c22-44a6-856b-fbf16b05e716.jpeg)

-A calculation of the variance inflation factors also show that multicollinearity is not a problem.
+A calculation of variance inflation factors also show that multicollinearity is not a problem.
 </br>

 ```